Still Life (Penny novel)

-Still Life is the debut novel written by Louise Penny and published by St. Martin's Paperbacks (an imprint of Macmillan Publishers, owned by Holtzbrinck Publishing Group) on 1 January 2005.
+Still Life is the debut novel written by Louise Penny and published by St. Martin's Paperbacks on 1 July 2005.
 This novel won the Anthony Award for Best First Novel in 2007.
 It is the first in a series of mystery novels featuring Chief Inspector Armand Gamache and set in Quebec.

-The story was adapted into a film called Still Life: A Three Pines Mystery in 2013.
+The story was adapted into a television film called Still Life: A Three Pines Mystery in 2013.

 Plot

 A body is found in the woods near a small town called Three Pines.
 Inspector Gamache and his homicide team are sent to investigate.